hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 commands will detect it and remind you to do so if necessary.
 ```

-The `google` provider plugin has been downloaded and installed in a subdirectory
+The Google Cloud Platform provider plugin has been downloaded and installed in a
-of the current working directory, along with various other book-keeping files.
+subdirectory of the current working directory.

-The output specifies which version of the plugin was installed, and suggests
-specifying that version in configuration to ensure that running `terraform init`
-in future will install a compatible version.
-This step is not necessary to
-follow this getting started guide, since we'll discard this configuration at the
-end.

 ## Applying Configuration